 Animex has developed an arboreal wildlife bridge in association with the People's Trust for Endangered Species, which can help mitigate and connect fragmented dormouse habitat.
 The bridge can be installed in a custom design to ensure the most effective and pragmatic solution for each site.
 Watch the video presentation below to learn more about the effectiveness of the Animex wildlife bridge.

-Ecosupport has several experienced dormouse surveyors and a licenced dormouse worker with considerable expertise in survey, evaluation and mitigation for dormice.
+Ecosupport has several experienced dormouse surveyors and a licensed dormouse worker with considerable expertise in survey, evaluation and mitigation for dormice.
 We have obtained a number of European Protected Species licences for our clients to deliver beneficial and pragmatic mitigation to meet planning conditions.